 Finding the right blanket for you

-Weighted blankets come in a number of different sizes, types, weight and prices.
+Weighted blankets come in a number of different sizes, types, weights and prices.
 The general rule when finding the right one for you, is to purchase one that weighs 10 per cent of your body weight plus a little extra.

 “By utilising a blanket that is roughly 10 per cent of your body weight, you feel like the blanket is hugging your body, giving you a sense of calmness, which can reduce stress, as well as help you to stay asleep so your body can go through the necessary stages of sleep to allow you to wake up fully rested,” Mr Fish told Healthline.

-However, if you’re worried about feeling trapped under a weighted banket and finding it difficult to move around, going lighter is better.
+However, if you’re worried about feeling trapped under a weighted blanket and finding it difficult to move around, going lighter is better.
 Be mindful, though, that sleeping with a blanket that weighs less that 10 per cent of your body weight may not have the same health benefits.

 Before you buy a blanket

 There are a few things you should consider before running out to purchase your own weighted blanket.
-Firstly, they can be dangerous for young children as they may become a choking hazard if the pellets or beads fall out of the blanket.
-Secondly, finding the right weight may be a matter of preference.
+First, they can be dangerous for young children as they may become a choking hazard if the pellets or beads fall out of the blanket.
+Second, finding the right weight may be a matter of preference.
 Even following recommended guidelines could result in a blanket that you personally think is too heavy or light.
 Finally, keep in mind that weighted blankets can be expensive.
 The quality and type of blanket can vary greatly, and so can the price tags, some costing hundreds of dollars.